MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-inbound-connectivity.md

 |:-----|:-----|
 |![Edit icon](../media/mod_icon_edit_m.png)|The External URL is recorded in the **External URL** row of Table 3 of the worksheet. |

 You have finished configuring the site collection strategy by using a host-named site collection for hybrid.
-Now, skip ahead to [Assign a UPN domain suffix](configure-inbound-connectivity.md#assignupn).
+Now, skip ahead to _Assign a UPN domain suffix_.

 #### Configure a site collection strategy by using a path-based web application without AAM
 <a name="pathbasedwoaam"> </a>